pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 We have a [selection of videos and articles](http://loomio.school/case_studies.html) detailing ways that Loomio is used by a variety of groups.

+It's an open source web application which works great on mobile phones.

 <div class="video-wrapper">
   <iframe src="https://www.youtube.com/embed/REgF_cGYqOs" frameborder="0" allowfullscreen></iframe>
 </div>